 Mourinho’s Name as a Trademark

 It has emerged that Chelsea still own Mourinho’s name as a trademark and could demand a six-figure sum from United before any deal was concluded.
 Chelsea registered ‘Jose Mourinho’ and his signature as a European trademark in 2005, which means they can use it to sell merchandise such as toiletries, technology, clothing and jewellery.
 Sports lawyer Carol Couse told BBC Sport it was “really unusual” for an individual not to own the trademark to their own name.
 “If United had a brand of Mourinho clothing, it would be in breach of the trademark Chelsea currently own,” said Couse, of law firm Mills & Reeve.

-Mourinho cannot override the trademark, so the options are:
+Mourinho cannot override the trademark, so the options for United are:

-United pay Chelsea for a licence so they can use Mourinho’s name on club merchandise
+- Pay Chelsea for a licence so they can use Mourinho’s name on club merchandise.

-United ask Mourinho to buy the trademark back
+- Ask Mourinho to buy the trademark back.

 According to experts who have studied data at the London School of Marketing.
 The Beckham marketing power resides in the family’s three main corporate vehicles: Footworks, where David’s football related revenues are collated, the Beckham label, for all their endorsements, and Beckham Venture, for Victoria’s fashion business.
 At the end of 2015 they worked out current estimates put the value for Footworks at £150 million, the Beckham name at £70 million and Beckham Ventures at £60 million.
 This, combined with their non-business assets of an estimated £190 million, puts the family name at a total value of £470 million.